mattbrictson/rails-starter/README.md

 * [SMACSS][] for organizing stylesheets
 * Capistrano recipes to make deployment easy
 * `secrets.yml` for storing encryption keys and secret tokens safely outside of source control
+* An easy way to add Twitter Bootstrap, should you choose to do so

 More on our blog: